June Birthstones | Pearl, Alexandrite & Moonstone Gems

 Most freshwater cultured pearls are made in China, while common saltwater cultured pearls include Akoya, white or golden South Sea, and black Tahitian.
 Colors can range from creamy white to pink, yellow, brown, purple, blue, green, silver or an iridescent rainbow of hues like a peacock.

 Pearls can range in size from 3mm to 13mm.
-Because pearls do not require polishing or faceting like most gems, finding a pair of pearls that match perfectly in size, color and luster can be more difficult—and more expensive.
+Because pearls do not require polishing or faceting like most gemstones, finding a pair of pearls that match perfectly in size, color and luster can be more difficult—and more expensive.
 A matched strand of natural pearls may sell for hundreds of thousands (if not millions) of dollars.

-Beware imitation pearls or shell pearls, which are made from conch shells or glass coated with a solution containing fish scales.
+Beware of imitation pearls or shell pearls, which are made from conch shells or glass coated with a solution containing fish scales.
 Rubbing two pearls together will reveal if they are smooth imitation stones, or if they feel gritty from the nacre that comprises natural and cultured pearls.

-Gem experts can distinguish natural pearls from cultured pearls by using gemological X-ray equipment.
+Expert gemologists can distinguish natural pearls from cultured pearls by using gemological X-ray equipment.
 Natural pearls consist entirely of concentric growth rings, while cultured pearls have a solid nucleus of the bead or shell that was implanted to stimulate pearl production.

-A relatively modern gem, alexandrite was discovered in Russian emerald mines located in the Ural Mountains.
+A relatively modern gemstone, alexandrite was discovered in Russian emerald mines located in the Ural Mountains.
 Legends claim that it was discovered in 1834 on the same day that future Russian Czar Alexander II came of age, hence the name honoring him.
 Because this unique gemstone changed colors from green to red—the national colors of Russia—alexandrite became Imperial Russia’s official gemstone.

 Often described as “emerald by day, ruby by night,” alexandrite is a rare variety of the mineral chrysoberyl that changes color from bluish green in daylight to purplish red under incandescent light.

 With a hardness of 8.5 on the Mohs scale, alexandrite is softer than sapphire and harder than garnet—the other gemstones that can change color.
-However, due to its scarcity, alexandrite is more valuable than most gems, even rubies and diamonds.
+However, due to its scarcity, alexandrite is more valuable than most gemstones, even rubies and diamonds.